JosefGisis/programming-practices-for-productivity/README.md

     Spend as much time as needed to build a solid foundation for your app following best practices and design patterns.
 This will make your app easier to extend and modify.
 Your future self will thank you.

+-   ## Think About the Problem Before the Solution.

+    Take time to think about the underlying problem.
+Even if you think you see a solution, spending time analyzing the fundamental issue you are trying to resolve may reveal a flaw in your initial plan or it may reveal a better solution.

 -   ## Don't Get Caught on the Details.

     Before getting into the nitty gritty details of you code, try to get its general structure and logic in place.
 If your app's structure is robust and clear, all the details will fall into place.
 Before spending time on refining you code and adding documentation, make sure it actually works and that your program's structure will remain relatively stable; otherwise, your work may be for naught.